 - Yearly taxes process Australia

 SEO is not just about keywords and what you can do with them.
-Yes, keywords and keyword integration play a big part in optimizing your content and making sure that it is indexed by search engines.
+Yes, keywords and keyword integration play a big part in optimising your content and making sure that it is indexed by search engines.

-However, keywords won't save your website, which is why on-page SEO is needed.
-On-page SEO deals with a number of things, including the improvement of loading speeds, conversion rate optimization, schema markups, geotagging and much more.
-While these aspects don't seem at first to have a big impact, if used right they will show improvements over time.
+However, keywords won’t save your website, which is why on-page SEO is needed.
+On-page SEO deals with a number of things, including the improvement of loading speeds, conversion rate optimisation, schema markups, geotagging and much more.
+While these aspects don’t seem at first to have a big impact, if used right they will show improvements over time.
 Even if you make all the needed changes today, SEO needs time to show results, but once those results start to show you will know that you have made the right choice.

 Another type of SEO that you might want to start thinking about is Hyper-Local SEO.
 This category of SEO makes use of business directories and business citations in order to boost a website’s ranking.
 Hyper-Local SEO also has a lot to do with social media platforms, such as Facebook, Twitter, Instagram, and others.

 The best way to include Hyper-Local SEO is to include citations.
 We discussed this already before when we talked about citation sites that you can use.
 The problem with using citation sites is that the work is hard and, if done by one person, it can have small errors.
 When dealing with an algorithm you need to be strict, concise, and use the same citation.
 This will show potential clients that you are consistent and that your business is legit.

 While accountancy does not seem like a competitive field in Australia, it most certainly is and an online presence needs to be finely tuned to make an impact.

 You need an Online Presence